Created by Mike Moran

 In his only appearance, 1953’s Double Cross, private eye TOM DORAN handles the narrative chores himself, explaining how, despite his status as an “independent operator,” he will occasionally take on a job from a larger agency.
 And so he agrees to bodyguard boxer Rudy Walker, who’s in training for a big bout.

-There’s the usual crowd of suspects and bystanders at the training camp: a belligerent cook; the would-be champ’s live-in girl friend, a femme fatale named Velma (whom Steve Lewis of Mystery*File describes as having “the morals of a bunny rabbit),” some shady promoters; a mobster trying to fix the bout; a chorus line of assorted thugs, and Janet, the steamy blonde who owns the property, whom Doran is soon knocking knees with.
+There’s the usual crowd of suspicious suspects and bystanders at the training camp: a belligerent cook; the would-be champ’s live-in girl friend, a femme fatale named Velma (whom Steve Lewis of Mystery*File describes as having “the morals of a bunny rabbit),” some shady promoters; a mobster trying to fix the bout; a chorus line of assorted thugs, and Janet, the steamy blonde who owns the property, and with whom Doran is soon (of course) knocking knees.